tldr-pages/tldr/pages/common/simplehttpserver.md

 > A Go alternative to Python's http.server.
 > More information: <https://github.com/projectdiscovery/simplehttpserver>.

-- Start the http server serving the current directory with [v]erbose output (listen on all interfaces and port 8000 by default):
+- Start the HTTP server serving the current directory with [v]erbose output (listen on all interfaces and port 8000 by default):

 `simplehttpserver -verbose`